twohill/silverstripe-standard-base/README.md

 ```

 This process will build and minify your scss, bundle your js, and copy in any image files you have in `app/client/src/` and deploy it to `app/client/dist/`.
 Your templates should use the `dist` directory when published.

+## Known issues

+* You need to run `yarn build` whenever you add or change images as this is not picked up by the webpack hot reloader
+* The build process generates .js files for the css bundles as well.
+You can just ignore these